joshuaboniface/bbuilder/README.md

 **NOTE:** The commands specified in `.bbuilder-tasks.yaml` are always run relative to the root of the repository on the relevant `ref`, either a branch for `push` events, or a tag for `create` or `release` events.

 **NOTE:** The commands specified in `.bbuilder-tasks.yaml` are run with the privileges of the `bbuilder worker` process.
 Normally, this should not be `root`, but if it does need to be, **be very careful and remember that Basic Builder is implicitly trusting the content of this configuration in all repositories it is configured for**.

+## Cloning Repositories

+The Basic Builder worker will, by default, attempt to clone repositories via HTTP(S).
+This may cause problems if the repository is private however.
+To work around this, Basic Builder supports de;poy keys, i.e. dedicated SSH keypairs that the system can use to clone a repository over SSH instead of HTTP(S).

+To activate this functionality, you can use the `-k`/`--ssh-key` option to the `bbuilder worker` command or the `BB_SSH_KEY` environment variable to set a path to an SSH private key which will be used.

+This key should be kept secure and only readable by the Basic Builder user.

+On the repository side, the key should be added as a deploy key (e.g. in Gitea, under the repository `Settings` -> `Deploy Keys`) for the specific repositories that require it.